mann1x/BenchMaestro/README.md

 ## Changelog:

+- v1.0.4 Alpha
+    - Fix: more retries for Zen PT
+    - Fix: Codepage issue with Win11
 - v1.0.3 Alpha
     - New: First public Alpha
     - Known issue: details box resize with window is messed up